 Instructions

 - Heat a large pan on medium high and add 1 tbsp unsalted butter.
-Once melted, add 1 tsp ginger, 1 tbsp garlic and 100 g yellow onion and stir fry until fragrant.
+Once melted, add 1 tsp ginger root, 1 tbsp garlic and ½ yellow onion and stir fry until fragrant.

-- Add 150 g ground meat, 50 g brown button mushroom(s), 50 g red bell pepper, 50 g green bell pepper and 50 g carrot.
+- Add 150 g ground meat, 4 brown button mushrooms, ½ bell pepper, and ½ carrot.
 Stir fry until the meat is cooked through.

-- Add 2 tbsp S&B curry powder and ½ tbsp cake flour and mix until evenly distributed.
+- Add 2 tbsp Japanese style curry powder and ½ tbsp cake flour and mix until evenly distributed.

 - Add 1 pinch salt and pepper, mix well and remove the bay leaf.
 Remove the pan from the heat and serve.